Betty Molesworth Allen: Early life

 Molesworth Allen was born on 21 July 1913 in Ōpōtiki, a small town in the North Island of New Zealand.
-Her father, Arthur, a farmer, was the Paris-born younger son of a Cornwall rector, the 8th Viscount Molesworth.
-Her mother, born Nellie Maud Banks, was a friend of the suffragist Pankhursts.
+Her father, Arthur Ernest Parnell Molesworth, a farmer, was the Paris-born younger son of a Cornwall rector, the 8th Viscount Molesworth.
+Her mother, born Nellie Maud Banks, was a friend of the suffragist Pankhurst family.

 Molesworth Allen suffered tuberculosis, polio and cancer as a child and spent most of her childhood in hospitals and unable to attend schools.
 However, both her parents were passionate about nature and wildlife, particularly birds, and as a result she grew up with a love of flora and fauna.

 Career

 Molesworth Allen became interested in botany through Lucy Cranwell, a botanist at the Auckland Museum.
 Cranwell introduced her to systematic biology and encouraged her interest in natural history.
 She was also influenced by John Holloway who inspired her interest in ferns.
 In 1939, Molesworth Allen was involved in the establishment of the Auckland Botanical Society and was its inaugural secretary.
 During World War II Molesworth Allen volunteered for the Women's Auxiallary Air Force, before replacing Cranwell as botanist at Auckland Museum from 1944 to 1947.
 In these years she made important additions to the museum's collections, including mosses and sedges and the field notebooks of T.F.
 Cheeseman.

 In 1947 Molesworth Allen received a scholarship to study in Basel, Switzerland.
-Stopping over in Malaya, she met and married Geoffrey Allen; declining the scholarship in Switzerland, she instead settled in Malaya where she trained in tropical botany and worked in the Singapore Botanic Gardens.
+Stopping over in Malaya, she met and married F. H. Geoffrey Allen, a manager at Henry Waugh & Co.
+Ltd.; declining the scholarship in Switzerland, she instead settled in Malaya where she trained in tropical botany and worked in the Singapore Botanic Gardens.
 From 1948 she travelled extensively in Southeast Asia, particularly to Malaysia, Borneo and Thailand, observing plants and collecting samples from the jungles.
 However, her work became dangerous during the 1948–1960 State of Emergency as Communist guerillas set up camps in the jungles.

 In 1963 Molesworth Allen retired to Los Barrios in Andalusia, Spain, where she continued to collect and study plants, particularly ferns.
 In January 1965 she discovered the fern Psilotum nudum (L.) P. Beauv. growing in Algeciras in southern Spain, which had previously been assumed to be a solely tropical species.
 As a result of her discovery, the area was extensively studied and eventually protected as a national park, Los Alcornocales Natural Park.